 It is as simple as: File>Save, File>Package>Package>Package

-You can see that this creates a nice folder, with your .indd file, an idml file (can be opened with any version of inDesign, not just the one it was created in), folders for fonts and images used in the document, and a handy PDF!
+You can see that this creates a nice folder, with your .indd file, an idml file (can be opened with any version of inDesign, not just the one it was created in), folders for fonts and images used in the document, and a print ready PDF!

-Just make sure to move the complete folder, with all contents, not just the .indd file when sharing!
+Make sure your are moving/sharing the complete folder, with all contents, not just the .indd file when sharing!

 Compress your Package folder into a .zip for ease of transfer, and to attach to emails:

 Control click on the folder, select "Compress..." from the menu, this will create a .zip file